Looking for answers to customer support questions? Click Here

 Re: black tie...preferred? requested? optional?

-My family was worried that it would be too much money for some of my family members between travel expenses and the hotel--so we're just going to pass the word along that a dark suit is necessary.
-Plus, the ceremony is on the beach--but inside Land's End will be a bit more "fancy"--so, suits will be fine in the end.
+This is what I wanted also, but lost out to my family (they thought it sounded too 'stuffy')---however, the fact that you're getting married at Vanderbilt should tell your guests enough if you word it 'optional.'My family was worried that it would be too much money for some of my family members between travel expenses and the hotel--so we're just going to pass the word along that a dark suit is necessary.
+Plus, the ceremony is on the beach--but inside Land's End will be a bit more 'fancy'--so, suits will be fine in the end.

-I think "optional" + the fact that you're getting married at a mansion should send the point across.
+I think 'optional' + the fact that you're getting married at a mansion should send the point across.
 If you don't think it'll work--I would just put Black Tie Affair (period).

 alexlynn7